State Concentration Exponent as a Measure of Quickness in Kauffman-type Networks: Introduction

-Dynamics are usually called quick if an orbit starting from an arbitrary state reaches the corresponding attractor within a small number of steps on average, i.e., with a short transient length of the dynamics.
-It is known that the random Boolean networks show long-tailed distributions of the transient length, implying that the transient is long on average \cite{BL1996}.
-However, analytical evaluation of the transient length is difficult.
-Therefore, we theoretically study the quickness of dynamics by introducing a new concept of state concentration, extending the previous statistical dynamical framework \cite{amari1974,AYK1977,Amari1990IEEE}.
-In particular, the exponent of concentration, which we introduce later, is an analytically tractable quantity to measure the quickness of dynamics in the random Boolean and majority vote networks.
-Using this exponent, we investigate the compatibility of the robustness and quickness in these two types of networks.
+Dynamics is usually called quick if an orbit starting from an arbitrary state reaches the corresponding attractor within a small number of steps on average, i.e., with a short transient length of the dynamics.
+However, even the average transient length, which apparently seems to be the most basic quantity to characterize the statistics of the transient length, may be difficult to evaluate because the transient length of the random Boolean networks seems analytically intractable and it obeys long-tailed distributions \cite{BL1996}.
+Therefore, in this paper, we theoretically study the quickness of dynamics by use of a concept of state concentration instead of examining the transient length.
+To this end, we extend the previous statistical dynamical framework \cite{amari1974,AYK1977,Amari1990IEEE}.
+In particular, the exponent of concentration, which we introduce later, is an analytically tractable quantity for measuring the quickness of dynamics in random Boolean and majority vote networks.
+Using this exponent, we investigate the compatibility of the robustness and quickness in these two types of networks in two cases of connectivity, i.e., sparse and dense connectivity.

-For this purpose, we distinguish densely connected Boolean network (DBN), sparsely connected Boolean network (SBN), densely connected majority vote network (DMN), and sparsely connected majority vote network (SMN).
-We show that strong state concentration, accompanied by a power law type of the indegree distribution with exponential cutoff, occurs in the majority vote networks (DMN and SMN) but not for the Boolean networks except for extremely sparse cases.
-Then, we argue that the DMN is the only type among the four types of networks that realizes both robustness and quickness.
+For this purpose, we distinguish densely connected Boolean networks (DBNs), sparsely connected Boolean networks (SBNs), densely connected majority vote networks (DMNs), and sparsely connected majority vote networks (SMNs).
+We elucidate the differences between the four dynamics.
+In particular, we show that strong state concentration, accompanied by a power law type of in-degree distribution with an exponential cutoff, occurs in the majority vote networks (DMNs and SMNs) but not for the Boolean networks except for extremely sparse cases.
+Then, we argue that DMNs are the only type among the four types of network that realizes both robustness and quickness.